Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_apache_airflow/data_engineering_with_apache_airflow.md

 author: Adrian Lee, George Yates
 id: data_engineering_with_apache_airflow
-summary: This is a sample Snowflake Guide
+summary: This guide shows you how to build a Data Pipeline with Apache Airflow that manages DBT model transformations and conducts data analysis with Snowpark, all in a single DAG
 categories: data-engineering,architecture-patterns,partner-integrations
 environments: web
 status: Published